Nixon-Joseph/Xamarin.Cross.Charts/README.md

 * **Joseph Nixon** - *Initial work* - [Microcharts](https://github.com/dotnet-ad/Microcharts/)

-TODO: See also the list of [contributors](https://github.com/Nixon-Joseph/Xamarin.Cross.Charts/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Nixon-Joseph/Xamarin.Cross.Charts/contributors) who participated in this project.

 ## License